gayathridhanus/MovieRecommendation/README.md

 ________________________________________

 Overview
-The Movie Recommendation Platform is a dynamic and interactive web application that allows users to explore, rate, and manage movies.
+The Movie Recommendation Platform is a Dynamic and interactive web application that allows users to explore, rate, and manage movies.
 With features such as a floating menu, personalized ratings, sign-up/sign-in capabilities, and a Django REST Framework (DRF)-powered backend, the platform offers a seamless movie browsing experience.
 ________________________________________

 Features